sarveshsrv/IOSDMaitApp/README.md

 | <img src="assets/images/WelcomePage.jpg" width=260 alt="Home Page"> | <img src="assets/images/DevelopersScreen.jpg" width=260 alt="Category Screen"> | <img src="assets/images/DeveloperInfoScreen.jpg" width=260 alt="Navigation Drawer"> |

+## Go through the  `CONTRIBUTORS.md`  file  to get to know about how and what may you contribute in this project.

 ## Steps for your contribution: